 - Make a case for hiring (or becoming) a retention specialist.

-Same Approach = Same Results
+Same approach = same Results

 If the trajectory of your employee turnover is headed in a positive direction, keep doing what you’re doing.
 But if your retention is getting worse every year, it is time to try a new approach for attracting and retaining today’s new workforce!

 If you want to learn more about how to effectively retain employees, join me at Achievers Customer Experience (ACE) 2017 September 12-13 where I will be speaking on Leading the New Workforce: The Evolution of Employee Expectations.
-Check out details of my speaking session and the event here.